angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 Sometimes you might not be able to execute an imperfect Brainstorm pile due to known removal and so elect to build a pass-the-turn pile instead.
-You may have the Brainstorm in hand but elect to build a slower pile relying on cycle effects and fetch lands.
+You may have the Brainstorm in hand but elect to build a slower pile relying on cycle effects and fetchlands.
 If, for whatever reason, circumstances in the game state change, you can use the Brainstorm to dig into the pile quicker to access what you need to win on the spot.

-Let us consider the following example:

 > {U} + Brainstorm + X